Why Kangaroo Island Deserves a Longer Stay

 The shop nondescript facade belies what’s within, which features a Local Produce Tasting menu including fresh oysters and highlights Kangaroo Island aquaculture and local sustainable seafood – Kangaroo Island Abalone, Abalini, King George Whiting and Marron.
 They also produce their own delicious Smoked Oysters, Smoked Oyster Dip and KI Kilpatrick sauce.

 Jetabout Holidays travel manager, Cindy Loo, browsing the shop menu.
 The opening hours are from 11:00 am to 3:00 pm daily including weekends and public holidays!
 Last orders for Produce Tasting Menu are taken at 2.30pm, so do visit early as the business is usually brisk.

-The freshly shucked Pacific Oysters were superbly fresh and reasonably priced.
-An oyster lovers’ heaven indeed.
+Oysters lovers will certainly savour the freshly shucked Pacific Oysters which were superbly fresh and reasonably priced.

 A pair of Superb Fairy Wrens cosying up on the shop ledge just inches from us, separated by a window.
 The male is the one with beautiful blue plumage.
-We could not have asked for a better introduction to Kangaroo Island wildlife.
+We could not have asked for a better start to Kangaroo Island adventure ahead.

 Seal Bay Conservation Park

 With our hunger pangs satisfied, we drove straight to one of the island key highlights at Seal Bay Conservation Park, a protected area located on the south coast of Kangaroo Island and home of the third largest Australian sea lion colony in Australia.
 It is one of the most popular tourist destinations on Kangaroo Island.
 To safeguard the colony, visitors are only permitted on the beach by paying to go on a guided tour.